M-prisca/M-prisca/README.md

-# Hi there 👋, I'm Prisca!
+# Hi there 👋, I'm Prisca

 👩🏾‍💻 A Software Engineering student at [Adventist University of Central Africa (AUCA)](https://auca.ac.rw), Rwanda
   - Passionate about tech, continuous learning, and building impactful software